Inclusion and wellbeing

 When it comes down to it, you as a practitioner know your children the best.
 You already know that children need a wide variety of activities to aid their development.
 There’s no right or wrong answer to using colour sheeting as there’s nothing inherently wrong with them - but if they’re the only colouring option in your art corner, it might be time to rethink your provision.

-How to maximise the learning
+How to maximise learning with colouring books

 Some children absolutely adore colouring sheets, and we shouldn’t be putting our distaste of them onto them if they continue to ask for them.
 Sometimes they just appreciate the quiet, concentrated activity.